GideonFlynn/FSND-Linux-Server-Configuration/README.md

 123 (v6)                   ALLOW       Anywhere (v6)
 ```
 # Configuring the time zone
-Simply run `sudo dpkg-reconfigure tzdata` select 'None of these' with your arrow keys, then select UTC
+- Run `sudo dpkg-reconfigure tzdata`
+- Select 'None of these' with your arrow keys
+- Select UTC

 # Reboot!
-After all of this, it would be a good idea to run `sudo apt-get update` and `sudo apt-get -y dist-upgrade`.
+After initial configuration, it would be a good idea to run
+- `sudo apt-get update` and `sudo apt-get -y dist-upgrade`.

 - Run `reboot`
 - Login as < user > again